History of Carthage: Beginning of Carthaginian hegemony

 The mainland Greeks began their colonization efforts in the western Mediterranean with the founding of Naxos and Cumae in Sicily and Italy respectively, and by 650 BC Phoenicians in Sicily had retreated to the western part of that island.
 Around this time the first recorded independent action by Carthage takes place, which is the colonization of Ibiza.
 By the end of the 7th century BC, Carthage was becoming one of the leading commercial centres of the West Mediterranean region, a position it retained until overthrown by the Roman Republic.
 Carthage would establish new colonies, repopulate old Phoenician ones, come to the defence of other Punic cities under threat from natives/Greeks, as well as expand her territories by conquest.
 While some Phoenician colonies willingly submitted to Carthage, paying tribute and giving up their foreign policy, others in Iberia and Sardinia resisted Carthaginian efforts.

 Carthage, unlike Rome, did not concentrate on conquering lands adjacent to the city prior to embarking on overseas ventures.
 Her dependence on trade and focus on protecting that trade network saw the evolution of an overseas hegemony before Carthage pushed inland into Africa.
 It may be possible that the power of the Libyan tribes prevented expansion in the neighbourhood of the city for some time.
 Until 550 BC, Carthage paid rent to the Libyans for use of land in the city surroundings and in Cape Bon for agricultural purposes.
 The Africa dominion controlled by Carthage was relatively small.
 The payment would be finally stopped around 450 BC, when the second major expansion inland into Tunisia would take place.
-Carthage probably colonized the Syrtis region (Area between Thapsus in Tunisia and Sabratha in Libya) between 700–600 BC.
+Carthage probably colonized the Syrtis region (area between Thapsus in Tunisia and Sabratha in Libya) between 700 and 600 BC.
 Carthage also focused on bringing the existing Phoenician colonies along the African coast into the hegemony, but exact details are lacking.
 Emporia had fallen under Carthaginian influence prior to 509 BC, as the first treaty with Rome indicated.
 The eastward expansion of Carthaginian influence along the African coast (through what is now Libya) was blocked by the Greek colony of Cyrene (established 630 BC).